 The Honor Code at the University of Lynchburg is based on the expectation that students will not lie, cheat, or steal in academic and non-academic matters.
-The Honor Code has a dual function of protecting both academic integrity and personal integrity.
+The Honor Code has a dual function of protecting academic and personal integrity.

-The importance of honorable conduct has been emphasized at the University of Lynchburg since its founding in 1903 as Virginia Christian College.
+The importance of honorable conduct has been emphasized at the University of Lynchburg since its 1903 founding as Virginia Christian College.
 A professor of history wrote, “The College…stands for all that is noble…and will be sadly disappointed in any student who so forgets her precepts as not to stand for her teachings in every…honorable way.”
-During the 1933-1934 academic session, students and faculty adopted a formal honor code of the institution, renamed Lynchburg College in 1919.
-At that time students stated, “It is not too much to require of any person that he be honest and that he conduct himself in an honorable way.”
+During the 1933-1934 academic session, students and faculty adopted a formal honor code for the institution, renamed Lynchburg College in 1919.
+At that time, students stated, “It is not too much to require of any person that he be honest and that he conduct himself in an honorable way.”
 With modifications, the Honor Code has been in continuous operation since its adoption, succeeding because most students in each generation have respected it and have given it a high place in their obligations as Lynchburg students.

 Honor makes possible excellent academic achievements without a system of police proctoring.
 Honor makes possible satisfying social relations in a spirit of confidence and trust.

 The heritage that we have at Lynchburg College is a most valuable one.
 May all of us preserve the spirit of honor, strengthen it by our conduct, and thus transmit this valuable heritage to those who follow us.